Limitless-Kode/brn-whitepaper/docs/tutorial-extras/translate-your-site copy 2.md

 :::

-If alchemy fails, the NFT reverts back to +0.
-There is no risk of losing the NFT.
+If alchemy fails, the Items reverts back to +0.
+There is no risk of losing the Items.